 We pride ourselves on the technical expertise we have built up over more than 40 years of working in sexual and reproductive health.

-We’ve pioneered the use of new techniques and approaches, based on our comprehensive experience of delivering services in some of the world’s most challenging environments.
+We’ve pioneered the use of new techniques and approaches, based on evidence and our comprehensive experience of delivering services in some of the world’s most challenging environments.

-And because we want to ensure quality and best practice is spread globally, we constantly share the lessons we’ve learned – within our sector, and with our partners.
+And because we want to ensure quality and best practice is spread globally, we constantly share the lessons we’ve learned – both within our sector, and outside of it.

 Our clinical standards are developed in partnership with our in-country quality assurance teams.
 They carry out on-the-job training, mentoring and assessment against global standards, supported by annual visits from our international quality assurance team.